Year 5, Term 4: InnovationFocus: PrototypesScope and sequence: Prototypes |

 |

-"A student defines problems, and
+"A student plans and uses

 |